‘Today’ Show Rumors: Hoda Kotb Refuses To Speak To Megyn Kelly Amid Growing Feud, ‘InTouch’ Reports

-The Today show is rumored to rife with feuding, as a new report claims that Hoda Kotb refuses to even speak to Megyn Kelly anymore.
+The Today show is rumored to be rife with feuding, as a new report claims that Hoda Kotb refuses to even speak to Megyn Kelly anymore.

 A report from InTouch Weekly claims that the show’s hosts are in a growing feud that started with Kelly’s anger over being passed over for Matt Lauer’s lead anchor job.
 The report noted that Kelly’s “arrogant” attitude has created a rift with the show’s other anchors, which was clear to witnesses at the NBC Upfronts back in mid-May.